department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit and review an inquiry/Round 2/README.md

 * Understand what Veterans expect to happen after they submit a question

 ## Recruitment
-We are working with Perigean to recruit Veterans for this research.
+We will work with Perigean to recruit Veterans for this research.
+We will also recruit business roles with the help of the GI Bill team.

 ## Date
-This research is taking place in January and February 2024.
+This research is expected to take place in April and May 2024.